raspberrypi/documentation/configuration/wireless/access-point.md

 bridge_ports eth0 wlan0
 ```

-Now edit the host access point configuration to tell it about the bridge, `sudo nano /etc/hostapd/hostapd.conf` and add a line `bridge=br0` below the `interface=wlan0` line as follows
+Now edit the host access point configuration to tell it about the bridge, `sudo nano /etc/hostapd/hostapd.conf` and add a line `bridge=br0` below the `interface=wlan0` line.
+Remove or comment out the driver file.
 ```
 interface=wlan0
 bridge=br0
-driver=nl80211
+#driver=nl80211
 ...
 ```